WWF case: It’s like two or three clerks running govt, says SC

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Supreme Court’s (SC) Justice Shaikh Azmat Saeed on Wednesday questioned if the government is being run by the federation as he observed that it appeared that only two or three people are running the government.
+ISLAMABAD: The Supreme Court’s (SC) Justice Shaikh Azmat Saeed on Wednesday questioned if government is being run by the federation as he observed that it appeared only two or three people were running the government.

+He said that courts’ verdicts should not be ridiculed.
+He said at certain times, the court did not elongate the cases, so that the government might not face embarrassment.

-When the two-member SC bench took up the case, the petitioners’ counsel pointed out some mistake in the court’s verdict as the petitioner’s name was also included in the list of employees working on deputation in the Fund.
-When he pleaded for correction, the bench sought reply from the federal government.
+The two-member SC bench when took up the case on Wednesday, petitioners’ counsel pointed out some mistake in the court verdict as the petitioner’s name was also included in the list of employees working on the deputation in the Fund.
+When he pleaded for correction, the bench sought reply from the federal government and adjourned the hearing.

-ISLAMABAD: The Supreme Court’s (SC) Justice Shaikh Azmat Saeed on Wednesday questioned if the government is being run by the federation as he observed that it appeared that only two or three people are running the government.
+ISLAMABAD: The Supreme Court’s (SC) Justice Shaikh Azmat Saeed on Wednesday questioned if government is being run by the federation as he observed that it appeared only two or three people were running the government.

+He said that courts’ verdicts should not be ridiculed.
+He said at certain times, the court did not elongate the cases, so that the government might not face embarrassment.

-When the two-member SC bench took up the case, the petitioners’ counsel pointed out some mistake in the court’s verdict as the petitioner’s name was also included in the list of employees working on deputation in the Fund.
-When he pleaded for correction, the bench sought reply from the federal government.
+The two-member SC bench when took up the case on Wednesday, petitioners’ counsel pointed out some mistake in the court verdict as the petitioner’s name was also included in the list of employees working on the deputation in the Fund.
+When he pleaded for correction, the bench sought reply from the federal government and adjourned the hearing.